TerraColor® Global Landsat Data Specifications

-The primary source imagery used to create TerraColor is from the Landsat 7 (ETM+) satellite, and most areas are produced with scenes from the GeoCover Landsat imagery database.
+The primary source imagery used to create TerraColor Global is from the Landsat 7 (ETM+) satellite, and about 75% of areas are produced with scenes from the GeoCover Landsat imagery database.
 (The Landsat scenes in GeoCover were later re-processed and replaced by GLS2000.)
 In the last several years, Earthstar Geographics has re-processed many areas using imagery from the Landsat 8 and EO-1 satellites to improve upon the GLS2000 scene set.
 TerraColor is therefore a hybrid product produced from multiple sources.
-The specifications below outline some key information about the product.
+(For more detailed information on upgrades made to the TerraColor product click here.)
+The specifications below outline some key technical information about the product.

 - Year of data acquisition - Primarily year 2000, with some scenes from 1999, 2001 to 2003.
 Many smaller tropical islands have been re-processed with newer EO-1 ALI satellite imagery, and some areas (such as the Philippines, Okinawa, Franz Josef Land, and others) were re-processed using new 2013-2014 Landsat 8 imagery.

 - Registration accuracy - All Landsat scenes used as input to the mosaic products were orthorectified using the best geodetic control and elevation data available to the US government.
 The products have been verified to have absolute positional accuracies of +/- 50 meters RMSE, with RMSEs under 25 meters validated in many parts of the world.
 (The only exception to these accuracies may be some very remote polar islands where precise ground control is not available.
 These islands were usually absent from the GeoCover/GLS2000 Landsat set.)